Kim Kardashian Blasts Sisters Kourtney And Khloe For Rudeness

 “So me and my friend Nikki are waiting for [our trainer] Joe to get here because my sisters’ workout ran 30 minutes late.
 Thanks a******s.
 Okay.
 Seriously, Kourtney and Khloe: f**k you.
 This is so rude.
 I have been sitting in my garage waiting for the trainer for 30 minutes.
 I do have a life.”

-Finally their coach, named Joe, did show up, and Kim took to the social media platform once more, stating “Oh look who decided to show up!
+Finally, their coach, named Joe, did show up, and Kim took to the social media platform once more, stating “Oh look who decided to show up!
 Look who decided to show up.
 Who was late? … Tell me, Joe.
 Who was late?”

 Joe picked the eldest of the sisters as the culprit that threw Kim and her friend’s workout off schedule.
 “Oh, Kourtney.
 Okay,” said Kim.

 The youngest of the three then chimed in on Snapchat in a rebuttal reminding that Kim is “The queen of being late for workouts.”
-And then Kourtney implicated Khloe as well by blaming her for keeping her company prior to the workout which led to her lateness, stating, “You’ve been hanging out with me in the kitchen!”
+And then Kourtney implicated Khloe as well by blaming her for keeping her company before the workout which led to her lateness, stating, “You’ve been hanging out with me in the kitchen!”

 Kim K and her hubby, rapper Kanye West, have been the subject of relationship rumors ever since the frightening burglary that happened in Paris during Fashion Week back in October.
 Claims swirled that the two were heading for divorce, and that recently the couple went so far as taking part in emergency couples’ therapy, as OK! reminds.